Sundance festival kicks off with Taylor Swift, ‘Crip Camp’

 Redford, 83, who last year also said he was withdrawing from acting, will still have a presence at Sundance.
 Aside from being on hand at the festival, he appears in two documentaries playing at Sundance, including one co-directed by his grandson, Dylan Redford.

-Still, opening day won’t lack for star power.
-“Miss Americana” will bring Swift to the snowy streets of Park City in what’s sure to be one of the most frenzied debuts.
+Still, opening day didn’t lack for star power.
+“Miss Americana” brought Swift to the snowy streets of Park City in what was sure to be one of the most frenzied debuts.
 Over the next week and a half, many more big names will be at Sundance, too, including Hillary Clinton (the subject of a new Hulu documentary series), Lin Manuel-Miranda (a subject in three documentaries at the festival), Julia Louis-Dreyfus and Will Ferrell (stars of the “Force Majeure” remake “Downhill”) and many more.

 Discovery, though, is in many respects the main event at Sundance, where countless film distributors will be scouring theaters for the next big thing.
 Last year’s festival offered up many of the year’s most acclaimed dramas and documentaries, including “The Farewell,” “Honey Boy,” “Apollo 11,” “Clemency” and “American Factory.”

-One documentary that may break out will also premiere Thursday.
+One documentary that may break out also premiered Thursday.
 “Crip Camp,” directed by Jim LeBrecht and Nicole Newnham, begins with the story of a ramshackle summer camp for disabled teenagers in New York’s Catskills.
-But it expands to trace the history of the disability rights movement, illustrating how much of its spirit began at that camp.
+But it expands to trace the history of the disability-rights movement, illustrating how much of its spirit began at that camp.
 The film is the latest from Barack and Michelle Obama’s production company, Higher Ground.
+The company’s first film, the Oscar-nominated “American Factory,” they scooped up after last year’s Sundance.

 John Cooper, the festival’s director, is also stepping down to transition into an emeritus director role.
 In his last Sundance festival as director, Cooper said he was thrilled to line up a good opening day slate of premieres.
 “It’s a very exciting and inviting opening day,” said Cooper.
 “It sets the tone for what people are going to do for the next 10 days.”